I want to make sound in my browser. My main excuse is the synestizer project.

 Web Audio libraries

-I don’t know why there are so many audio libraries; The only tricky thing is sequencing, and of course, most would rather paint the bike shed than solve that one.
+I don’t know why there are so many audio libraries; The most tricky thing is sequencing, and of course, most would rather paint the bike shed than solve that one.

 - motor.js is a step sequencer, very simple and pretty.